-The BSO was founded in 1981 as a result of the Music 81 project of the Victorian Government, and was the successor of the Bendigo Concert Orchestra.
+The BSO was founded in 1981 as a result of the Music 81 Project of the Victorian Government, and was the successor of the Bendigo Concert Orchestra.

 The orchestra occupies a key space in the musical life of the City of Greater Bendigo, with the Mayor of Bendigo as Patron.

-2:30pm Sunday, 31st July 2016 at St Paul’s Cathedral, 8 Myers St. Bendigo.
+Sunday 29th March, 2.30pm at St Paul’s Cathedral, Myers St. Bendigo

 - City of Greater Bendigo Community Grants Program.